dannsam/xenko-docs/manual/audio/entity-audio.md

 | [PlayAndForget()](xref="SiliconStudio.Xenko.Audio.AudioEmitterSoundController.PlayAndForget")| Plays audio once, and automatically clears memory when the audio is finished. |
 | [Stop()](xref="SiliconStudio.Xenko.Audio.AudioEmitterSoundController.Stop")	| Stops audio. |

-For more information on `AudioEmitterSoundController` see [Xenko API documentation](xref="SiliconStudio.Xenko.Audio.AudioEmitterSoundController").
+For more details, see [Xenko API documentation](xref="SiliconStudio.Xenko.Audio.AudioEmitterSoundController").

 You can adjust sounds from the above example like this: